Courts:720-772-250024 hours a day, 7 days a week

 The Food Services Unit provides more than 1,350,000 meals a year to inmates.

-The Medical Unit is ACA accredited and maintains patient safety through medical appointments.
+The Medical Unit is accredited and maintains patient safety through medical appointments.

 The Inmate Services Unit provide customer service such as reminding citizens of court dates, preparing bonds, managing inmate accounts and visits, and managing sentences, court dates and release dates.

-The Discliplinary Hearing and Investigations are responsible for cases within the Detentions Center.
+Disciplinary Hearing and Investigations are responsible for cases within the detentions facility.

-Patricia Woodin began her career in the reserves in 1985.
-Two years later, she began the academy and then to the Patrol unit for four years.
-Her involvement in the newly developed Interdiction unit led to a promotion as Intel Investigator in 1992.
+Pat Woodin began her career in the Jefferson County Reserves in 1985.
+Two years later, she graduated from the academy and spent the first four years of her sworn career in the Patrol Division.
+Her involvement in the newly-developed Interdiction Unit led to a promotion as Intel Investigator in 1992.
 Her repertoire included executive protection, complex crimes, liquor enforcement, and narcotic suppression.

-In 2008, Woodin became captain and was instrumental in the development of the newfound south precinct.
+In 2008, Woodin became captain and was instrumental in the development of the newfound South Precinct.
 The Sheriff’s Office welcomed Pat Woodin as the chief of Investigations in June of 2012.
+Pat became the Chief of the Detention Services Division in 2015.

 100 Jefferson County Parkway Golden, Colorado 80419 (303) 279-6511